What does Carmel mean?

 Biblical place name: Mount Carmel is in Israel near the city of Haifa, and is often referred to as a type of paradise.
 In the 12th century, a monastery was founded in there, from which the Carmelite monastic order came about.
 The monastery was dedicated to the Virgin Mary and Carmel became one of the names taken from Marian titles (see also Dolores and Mercedes), in this case "Our Lady of Carmel".
 The name is used mainly by Roman Catholics.
 The form Carmen is more common.
 Editor Carmel Snow.

-Carmel is a very popular first name for women (#1219 out of 4276) and also a very popular surname or last name for all people (#38422 out of 88799).
-(1990 U.S. Census)
+Carmel is a very prominent first name for females (#1219 out of 4276, Top 28%) and also a very prominent surname for all people (#22098 out of 150436, Top 15%).
+(2000 U.S. Census)